 That’s right, I said laughing.
 Until recently, it would have been career suicide to attribute this ability to anything but a human animal.
 But here was my little puppy, tossing his head back and producing a huh-huh-huh sound.
 The amount of air he forced out of his mouth was considerable, yet he was not exerting much energy while spinning the chair, so he wasn’t panting.
 I thought the sound may have meaning, and wanted to find out what that meaning was.

 Before my playback experiment to determine if the “forced breathy exhalation through the mouth” (the dog-laugh) had a discrete meaning, I examined the sound using spectrograph analysis.
-The sound of the dog laugh, which spiked to 44k cycles, looked very different than that of the pant, which is flat (see graphs at right, or go to laughing-dog.org to hear for yourself).
+The sound of the dog laugh, which spiked to 44k cycles, looked very different than that of the pant, which is flat.
 These differences encouraged me to take the next step in the research, playing the sound to dogs and logging their responses.

 This discovery was rewarding, but the other dog secrets revealed by my research were even better (to me at least).

 Secret Number One: Dogs Are Fair-Minded